Zendro-dev/Zendro-dev.github.io/quickstart.md

 This is a quickstart guide on how to create a new Zendro project with default parameters.
 It uses pre-defined datamodels, database and environment variables.

+If you want to know more about Zendro or a detailed explanation on how to set up Zendro from scratch, check [this](setup_root.md).

  <br/>

 ## Project Requirements: